Digital Collections of Examples in Mathematical Sciences: Pure Mathematics

 \subsection{Online Encyclopedia of Integer Sequences}

 This database \cite{Sloane2003} can be said to have ``colonised the high ground'' in mathematics: mathematicians from all sub-disciplines use it.
-It has evolved from a private enterprise, for a long time at \url{http://www.research.att.com/~njas/sequences}, to a system maintained by a foundation, and now at \url{https://oeis.org/}.
-The recommended citation is ``N. J. A. Sloane, editor, The On-Line Encyclopedia of Integer Sequences, published electronically at \url{https://oeis.org}, [date]'', but the author had to search the website to find it!
+It has evolved from a private enterprise, for a long time at \verb!http://www.research.att.com/~njas/sequences!, to a system maintained by a foundation, and now at \url{https://oeis.org/}.
+The recommended citation is ``OEIS Foundation Inc. (2022), The On-Line Encyclopedia of Integer Sequences, published electronically at \url{https://oeis.org}, [date]'', but the author had originally to search the website to find it!